oliviacbishop/furesearch/sentiment-analysis/README.md

 ### Particulars: imagery with no explicit sentiment

+These are marked as neutral.

 ### Particulars: jokes, comedy and allusions
-In Aristophanes comedy, we also documented the comedic aspect through a "fun" score independenty assigned to the sentiment score.
+In Aristophanes' comedy, we also documented the comedic aspect through a "fun" score independenty assigned to the sentiment score.
+This could be useful to investigate, for example, correlation between jokes and sentiments in further research.

 2: Very fun.
 The line is mostly for entertainment or a laugh.
 Possibly relies on the audience’s understanding of a certain politician, event, etc. to make sense.
 1: Fun.
 The line has unnecessary aspects intended only for style, but still contains a fair amount of plot relevance.